RMoore35/Detroit-Crime-And-Home-Sales/README.md

 at using zip code as a categorical variable to determine if the number of violent crimes impacted the selling price of houses.
 I would not use this approach again but I chose to include it for the benefit of anyone interested.
 As per the above update, I am working on a better way to look at this data.

+*****NOTHING IN THIS REPO IS INTENDED TO INFLUENCE ANY OPINIONS OR PUBLIC POLICY.
+THIS IS A PORTFOLIO PROJECT INTENDED TO SHOWCASE SKILLS AND ABILITIES.